marco/Google-Code-in/README.md

-# Google-Code-in
+# Hello Sugar Labs

-Simple Google Code-in tasks done here
+Hello Sugar Labs!
+Marco here.
+I really love computer programming so I am excited to work on Google Code-in with the mentors like you. :)